 The Company is providing research and development support to Rockefeller on the development of their vaccine, DCVax-001, which the Company refers to as CDX-2401, aimed at providing protection from infection with HIV, the virus known to cause AIDS.
 This program is in a Bill & Melinda Gates Foundation funded partnership called the Grand Challenges initiative.
 Preclinical studies and manufacturing development are in progress and payments to the Company are made on a time and materials basis.
-The Company recorded grant revenue from Rockefeller of \$0.2 million and \$0.1 million for the three months ended March 31, 2010 and 2009, respectively.
+The Company recorded grant revenue from Rockefeller of \$0.2 million and \$0.1 million for the six months ended June 30, 2010 and 2009, respectively, and no grant revenue for the three months ended June 30, 2010 and 2009.